adamwulf/app-launch-guide/README.md

 The goal here is to start getting 3rd party people talking about you, even if just to say that you exist.
 Inbound links to your site from credible 3rd parties helps increase rankings in Google, and also helps validate you to press as you start pitching later.

+You've already started this process in Step 3, and now it's really time to double down.
+You should've gone through a fair number of ideas from your original brainstorm, here's a few more to keep you going:

 - [ ] Sign up for [HARO](http://www.helpareporter.com)
 	- this site connects reporters to sources, and is an easy way to get quoted in the press.
 	- They send you daily email(s) with pitches from press.
 Simply reply w/ your response and info for a chance to be included in the story with a link to your site